 Sumi-e painting is a beautiful medium that is rich in art history and culture.
 Calligraphy is a form of writing in Asian cultures that has been taught for thousands of years, this artistic form of writing eventually developed into pictures-the art of Sumi-e.

-- Students will understand that artists use line to create 2D works of art.
-They will review five types of lines and line qualities.
+- Students understand that artists use line to create 2D works of art.
+They review five types of lines and line qualities.

 - Students will learn about Sumi-e painting history.
 The will understand how calligraphy developed into the art medium of Sumi-e.

-- Learn & use the Four Treasures of Chinese Brush Painting: Ink, slate, brush, and paper to create a Chinese brush painting.
+- Learn and create art using the Four Treasures of Chinese Brush Painting: Ink, slate, brush, and paper to create a Chinese brush painting.

 Materials: Speedball India Ink, bamboo brushes, paper, water cups, paper towels